 After 1921, ACS would no longer be run by a close-knit group of parents.
 It would never again be so closely affiliated with the Syrian Protestant College, which in 1921 renamed itself the American University of Beirut.
 Instead, it became increasingly integrated with the larger community of expatriates in Beirut, Lebanon, and Syria.

-Belle Dorman graduated from the new ACS in 1925, eleven years after her first day at the beginning of the war.
+Belle Dorman '33 graduated from the new ACS in 1925, eleven years after her first day at the beginning of the war.
 By the time she graduated, ACS was a school with a new boarding department, completely new teachers, a new campus, athletic teams, and a music department.
+A new group of parents sent their children dozens, sometimes hundreds of miles, to attend the expanding school.

 In addition to the changes within the school community, ACS had just survived the first of many dramatic external revolutions; no longer part of the Ottoman Empire, the school was instead situated in the newly created French mandate known as Lebanon.